Order on Annexation of the Indian Ford Fire District into the City of Helena

 The Alabama Supreme Court issued an Opinion (Davis v.
 Bennett, 1111629) on April 18, 2014 regarding a Voter’s change of address.

 As a voter is showing their Photo ID, the Poll Worker will look up the voter information and ask, “Is this your current address?”

 If the answer is “NO”, the voter will be given the proper precinct name so they can travel to their proper precinct.
 At their new precinct, the voter will need to complete a Voter Update form, and vote a provisional ballot.

 It is suggested that voters update their information upon moving instead of waiting until Election Day.
-The Voter will need to do so prior to 10 days before an election.
-(Note: Beginning with the November 4, 2014 General Election, the Voter will need to update their address 14 days prior to the election).
+The Voter will need to do so prior to 14 days before an election.

 Voter Update Forms are available from the Jefferson County Registrar, Barry Stephenson, 716 Richard Arrington Jr. Blvd.
 N., Room 410-A, Birmingham, Alabama 35203 Telephone: (205) 325-5550, or from Jefferson County Probate Court in Birmingham, 716 Richard Arrington, Jr. Blvd.
 N., Room 120, Birmingham, Alabama 35203 Telephone: (205) 254-7387, or from Bessemer Probate, 1851 2nd Ave.
 N., Bessemer, Alabama 35020, Telephone: (205) 481-4100, or on-line at www.jeffcoelectionsal.com, click on VOTERS, and then on Register To Vote (the Form can also be used to update an address), print it, fill it in and mail to the Registrar (The mailing address for Jefferson County is on the form).